Special-K-s-Flightsim-Bots/DCSServerBot/README.md

 - For easier access to user and channel IDs, enable "Developer Mode" in "Advanced Settings" in Discord.

 ### Download
-Best is to use ```git clone https://github.com/Special-K-s-Flightsim-Bots/DCSServerBot.git``` as you then can use the instant autoupdate functionality of the bot and always have the newest fixes, independent of and release version.
+Best is to use ```git clone https://github.com/Special-K-s-Flightsim-Bots/DCSServerBot.git``` as you then always have the newest fixes, independent of and release version.
 Otherwise, download the latest release version as ZIP and extract it somewhere on your PC that is running the DCS server(s) and give it write permissions, if needed.

 > ⚠️ **Attention!**<br>
 > Make sure that the bots installation directory can only be seen by yourself and is not exposed to anybody